Bonterms/Standard-Agreement-for-Marketplace-Transactions/README.md

 # Standard Agreement for Marketplace Transactions

+## The Bonterms Standard Agreement for Marketplace Transactions was renamed "Bonterms Standard End User Agreement" on June 4, 2025.
+The only change between the agreements was to the title.

 ## About Bonterms
 [Bonterms](https://bonterms.com/) is simplifying commercial contracting through Standard Agreements.
 Our [Standard Agreements](https://bonterms.com/#standard-agreements) let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
 The [Bonterms Platform](https://bonterms.com/platform/) leverages our Standard Agreements to take collaborative dealmaking to the next level.
 Bonterms is lawyer-led and funded by XYZ Capital and Wilson Sonsini.